Summertime: The Languid Soul of the Minor ii-V-i

 Harmonic Deep-Dive

 The harmonic foundation of Summertime is primarily built around the A Minor tonality, utilizing a recurring i - iv - V progression that provides a circular, grounding feel.
 This circularity is essential to the 'languid' quality of the piece, as the chords never seem to fully escape the gravity of the tonic A minor.
-The use of the E7alt chord as the dominant function introduces a sharp, modern tension that cuts through the otherwise mellow landscape.
 One of the most characteristic features is the frequent use of the iv chord (Dm7) which creates a sense of expansion before the V chord pulls everything back home.
 Improvisers often exploit this by emphasizing the natural 6th of A Minor (F#) to imply a Dorian feel, which adds a sophisticated sheen to the folk-like melody.
-This interplay between the natural minor and the Dorian mode is where much of the song’s internal harmonic drama resides.
 Furthermore, the turnaround sections often utilize a minor ii-V-i resolution (Bm7b5 to E7alt to Am), which is a fundamental building block of jazz harmony.
 Mastering the voice leading through these changes is crucial for any student of the genre.
-The 'alt' extensions on the E7 chord—such as the b9, #9, and b13—allow for a wide range of chromatic possibilities that contrast beautifully with the diatonic nature of the A sections.

 Dm7 (iv)